Roscommon county football team: History

-On 5 September 2018 after 3 years in charge Kevin McStay stepped down as Roscommon manager, "I feel I have brought the team as far as I can at this stage and a new voice and direction is now required" he said on his departure.
+On 5 September 2018 after three years in charge Kevin McStay stepped down as Roscommon manager.
+"I feel I have brought the team as far as I can at this stage and a new voice and direction is now required", he said on his departure.
 Anthony Cunningham, former Galway hurler and hurling manager took over from McStay.
 Roscommon won the Connacht title in Cunningham's maiden year at the helm, defeating Galway in Salthill to claim their 23rd JJ Nestor Cup.

 Galway lost the 2019 Connacht SFC final to Roscommon at Pearse Stadium, despite Roscommon being behind by five points at half-time.

+2025 resume on overseas

-Roscommon's 2020 Connacht SFC quarter-final game against London did not occur due to COVID-19, with New York in 2021 also not occurring.
+Roscommon's 2020 Connacht SFC quarter-final game against London did not occur due to COVID-19 with New York in 2021 also not occurring, rescheduled for 2026.
+On Saturday 5 April 2025, Roscommon beat London by 2-26 to 0-13 easier win then previous 3 fixtures in 2005, 2010 & 2015 there margin was close.

+On September 9, 2025 a Connacht council meeting was held that Roscommon will go to the Big Apple to host New York in the 2026 Connacht football championship.

 Support

 A voluntary fundraising body, Club Rossie, exists.

-Current panel
+Panel

 INJ Player has had an injury which has affected recent involvement with the county team.

 RET Player has since retired from the county team.

 WD Player has since withdrawn from the county team due to a non-injury issue.

-Midfielder Ultan Harney left the panel ahead of the 2023 season to go travelling abroad.